 More often than not, families will not be present to eat upon dinner being completed.
 Their schedules depend completely on the hospital and the condition of their ill children.

 Food should not be left out on the serving area.
-Instead, meals should be packaged into storage containers with lids.
+Instead, meals should be packaged into single-serving storage containers with lids.
 Please label the containers with "Community," the date and what is in the container.
-Labels and markers are in the drawer under the coffee carafe.
+Labels and markers are in the drawer closest to the pantry.